If you experience a flood in your Vancouver home or basement you might be thinking

 By following these tips, you’ll know exactly what to do during a flood in your home.

-Anything from a leaking roof, toilet overflow, broken water pipe, or a drainage problem causing your bathroom, kitchen, basement, or anywhere in your home to flood are examples of water damage.
+Anything from a leaking roof, toilet overflow, broken water pipe, excess water from rain, water appearing on your drywall, wet flooring, or a drainage problem causing your bathroom, kitchen, basement, or anywhere in your home to flood are examples of water damage.